-The investment return (after tax and operating expenses) earned by the Scheme, for the year ended 31 March 2018, was 2.39%.
+The investment return (after tax and operating expenses) earned by the Scheme, for the year ended

 See the comparison over the page for the key statistics of your Scheme over the last 10 years.
 For an overview of the financial performance of the Scheme, refer to the tables on the following pages.